pybliometrics-dev/pybliometrics/docs/reference/scival/PublicationLookup.rst

 pybliometrics.scival.PublicationLookup
 ======================================

-`PublicationLookup()` implements the `Scival Publication Lookup API <https://dev.elsevier.com/documentation/SciValPublicationAPI.wadl>`_.
+`PublicationLookup()` implements the `SciVal Publication Lookup API <https://dev.elsevier.com/documentation/SciValPublicationAPI.wadl>`_.

-It accepts Scopus ID identifier as the main argument.
+It accepts a Scopus ID as the main argument.

-.. currentmodule:: pybliometrics.scival
+.. currentmodule:: pybliometrics.sciencedirect
 .. contents:: Table of Contents
     :local:

 Documentation
 -------------

-.. autoclass:: PublicationLookup
+.. autoclass:: ArticleEntitlement
     :members:
     :inherited-members:

 Examples
 --------

 You initialize the class with the Scopus ID.
 The argument can be an integer or a string.

 .. code-block:: python